bitcoin/bips/bip-0139/wallet_potential_usage.md

 The survey evidence below is what the decision was weighed against.

-#### Why the current rule does not work
+#### What the restriction costs

 BIP-139 says the field must not hold mainnet mnemonics.
+Four wallets are affected.

 - **Sparrow** routinely stores an encrypted mainnet BIP-39 seed inside the wallet file (`seed.mnemonicString`, `sql/V1__Initial.sql`).
 A compliant export must drop it.